Top 30 Most Common Phone Screen Interview Questions You Should Prepare For

 7. What are your strengths?

-How to Answer: Identify 2-3 key strengths directly related to the position.
-Provide a brief, specific example for at least one of them.
+Choose 2-3 strengths directly relevant to the job description.
+Provide a brief, specific example for at least one strength.

 8. What are your weaknesses?